V-ID Reaches Market Capitalization of $45.71 Million (VIDT)

-V-ID (CURRENCY:VIDT) traded 9.2% higher against the US dollar during the 24-hour period ending at 11:00 AM E.T. on April 4th.
-In the last seven days, V-ID has traded 65.5% higher against the US dollar.
-V-ID has a total market capitalization of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
-One V-ID coin can currently be purchased for $0.99 or 0.00008325 BTC on cryptocurrency exchanges.
+V-ID (CURRENCY:VIDT) traded 9.2% higher against the U.S. dollar during the twenty-four hour period ending at 8:00 AM ET on April 8th.
+During the last seven days, V-ID has traded 65.5% higher against the U.S. dollar.
+V-ID has a market capitalization of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
+One V-ID coin can currently be bought for $0.99 or 0.00008325 BTC on popular exchanges.

 V-ID Coin Profile